Design Modular Cloud Infrastructure with Terraform

 • variables.tf — Think of these like Python function arguments.
 We’ll supply them to our module, and the relevant infrastructure defined in main.tf will be created accordingly.

 • output.tf — If we wanted our module instance to be accessible to other components of our infrastructure, we would define those attributes here.
-This isn’t included in this example project, but HashiCorp’s docs on this topic are excellent.
+I haven’t included any in this example project, but HashiCorp’s docs on this topic are excellent.

 Because these three files are bundled together in a subdirectory—a module—they are accessible to one another (i.e., main.tf can access the inputs defined in variables.tf, etc.)